How we Teach -EYFS

-Children learn through play.
-Whilst playing babies and young children learn and make sense of their world.
+Children learn through teaching and learning, playing and interacting.
 Given the right conditions they can explore and investigate, reflect and review, plan and think.
 Adult support and guidance will help build their confidence and self- esteem and encourage their independence and help them to form relationships with others.

-The EYFS identifies three characteristics of effective learning which focus on how children learn and not just what they learn.
+The EYFS identifies Characteristics of Effective Learning which focus on how children learn and not just what they learn.

 At Newtown, our provision is based around these characteristics.